telerik/document-processing-docs/knowledge-base/generate-doc-template-and-populate-with-collection-data-mail-merge.md

 ---
-title: Generating a Word Document Template with Data Using MailMerge in RadWordsProcessing
+title: Generating a Word Document with Data Using MailMerge in RadWordsProcessing
-description: Learn how to create s Word document template with a collection of data using the Mail Merge functionality in RadWordsProcessing.
+description: Learn how to create a Word document template with a collection of data using the Mail Merge functionality in RadWordsProcessing.
 type: how-to
-page_title: How to Generate a Word Document Template with Data Using MailMerge in RadWordsProcessing
+page_title: How to Generate a Word Document and Populate it with Data Using MailMerge in RadWordsProcessing
 slug: generate-doc-template-and-populate-with-collection-data-mail-merge
-tags: word, documentprocessing, mailmerge, nestedmailmerge, docx, word, template
+tags: word, documentprocessing, mailmerge, nestedmailmerge, docx, word, template, populate
 res_type: kb
 category: knowledge-base
 ticketid: 1651971